supratikj/Coding-Challenge/Continuous-Delivery-Coding-Challenge.md

 # CI/CD challenge
-This page consists a set of challenges for Continuous Delivery Lead role at Isentia.
+This page consists coding challenge for Continuous Delivery roles at Isentia.

 # Purpose
 Aim of this test is three fold,